THE-ARCHPRIEST/the-archpriest/README.md

 Hi gang!!

- I mainly go by Gabriel, or even Calar.
+ I mainly go by Gabriel.
 If you wish, you can also call me by any skin i sit as!
 My pronouns are He/It, and I am 20.
 (01/08!)

  I have very low social energy and often fall quiet or go afk, keep that in mind.
 I'm also slow to answer in general ...

-I'm french but more comfortable w/ english!!!
-For..Whatever reason.
+I'm french but more comfortable w/ english :-)

 Idc for C+H, i'll simply move away if i dont wanna sit w ppl lol